brillout/wildcard-api/docs/rpc.template.md

 const Todo = require('./path/to/your/data/model/Todo');

 endpoints.createTodoItem = async function(text) {
-  const user = await getLoggedUser(this.headers); // We talk about `this` later.
+  const user = await getLoggedUser(this.headers); // We explain `this` in Wildcard's docs.

   if( !user ) {
     // The user is not logged-in.
     // We abort.
-    // (This is basically how you define permissions with Wildcard
+    // (This is basically how you define permissions with RPC
-    // which we will talk more about later.) return;
+    // which we will talk more about in Wildcard's docs.) return;
   }